 Facilitated Activity-aware System for Elderly Healthcare

-For elder people, learning to use technology products is greater obstacles than younger people.
-Simple and automated system for elderly people is a more approachable.
-In order to reduce the burden on elderly people learning to use the activity-aware healthcare system, the system has easily labeling function and discovery new lifestyle function.
-These two novel functions make elderly people independently use healthcare system by themselves.
+For the elder people, learning to use technology products is more difficult than that by younger people.
+Simple and automated system for elderly people is a more plausible approach.
+In order not to impose too much burden on the elders when they learn to use the activity-aware healthcare system, the system should have the function for easy labeling and the function of discovering activities new lifestyle function.
+These two novel functions will enable the elders to employ the healthcare system by themselves independently.

-To achieve friendly labeling function, the system avoids complex and time consuming procedure on labeling all training.
-In training mode, the AR model learns activities by data-driven without labeling training data.
-Data driven means that progress in an activity is compelled by data, rather than by intuition or personal experience.
-This is the main reason that the hierarchical AR model adopts unsupervised learning methodology.
-And it also has a special characteristic which is that such model does not require a prior specification of the cluster number.
-The non-parametric clustering algorithm means users do not need to set the specific number as the number of activities to be recognized.
-It is an important factor for elderly residents to set this system in a real living environment.
-It is apparently very different from both supervised learning method and parametric clustering; such as k-means algorithm.
-The non-parametric learning method will find the most appropriate number of clusters based on their training data.
-It’s suitable to model the problem in the realistic world.
-The system try to monitor elders’ living activities, but it’s hard to ask them to label their activities for every instances in the training course.
-Since the proposed AR model can find the significant living activity of each cluster, a direct advantage is that elders only need to specify the resulting clusters in a very straightforward manner.
+To realize the friendly labeling function, the system avoids complex and time consuming procedure on labeling all training data.
+In other words, the AR model learns activities with data-driven approach, i.e., without labeling training data.
+Specially, data driven approach means that progress in an activity is compelled by data, rather than by intuition or personal experience.
+This is the main reason why the hierarchical AR model adopts unsupervised learning methodology.
+Also, it has a special characteristic which is that such model does not require a prior specification of the number of clusters to be learned from the raining data,which is known as non-parametric clustering algorithm.
+This is an important factor for the underlying learning system to be realistic enough in a real living environment.
+Unlike the supervised learning method on parametric clustering, such as k-means algorithm, the non-parametric learning method will find the most appropriate number of clusters based on their training data, which is more suitable for problem modeling in the realistic world.
+That is, which the system tries to monitor elders’ living activities, it’s hard to ask them to label their activity instances during the training.
+Since the proposed AR model can find the significant living activity associated with each cluster, a direct advantage is that the elders only need to specify each resulting cluster in a very straightforward manner.
 For an elder who lives alone, deploying the hierarchical AR model is apparently easier than the parametric model.

-To achieve discovery new lifestyle of residents, the system adopts adaptive learning to discover activity which is out of training data and rebuild the activity recognition model.
-In online mode, the activity-aware system has a mechanism called case-based reasoning (CBR).
-Case-based reasoning is an artificial intelligent technology, it is the process of solving new problems based on the solutions of similar past problems.
-CBR of the activity-aware system is used to discovery unknown cases and immediately provide service based on the most similar case.
-After the system provides service, it will ask resident what meaning of activity is.
-When this activity has been labeled, the AR model is going to be rebuilt.
-The activity-aware system can identify this activity from the re-new AR model.
-The automatically discovering mechanism is suitable for elderly residents because their aged process usually accompany with new habits and behaviors.
+In order to discover new lifestyle activities of home residents, the system needs to adopt adaptive learning technique to discover the activities which are out of the training data and then to rebuild the activity recognition model.
+In online mode, the activity-aware system has a mechanism called case-based reasoning (CBR), which is an artificial intelligence technique, doomed to solve the new problems based on the solutions of similar past problems.
+Generally, CBR of the activity-aware system is used to discover unknown cases and immediately provide service based on the most similar case.
+After the system provides service, it will ask the resident for the meaning of the activity.
+Right after this activity is labeled, the AR model will be rebuilt.
+Later, the activity-aware system can identify this activity from the renewed AR model.
+Such automatically discovering mechanism is suitable for the elderly because their aging processes are usually accompanied with new habits and behaviors, yielding new activities.

 System Overview

-In order to address the activity-aware healthcare system, I proposed two modes of the system: training mode and online mode.
-The training mode is used to identify activities from data automatically as a number of clusters.
-Each cluster presents a meaningful activity.
-Residents need to apply training mode before the system monitors their daily activity.
-Training mode model will provide an interface to label each cluster’s mapping activity.
-After residents label all clusters, the online model will be generated by those labeled data.
+In order to address the activity-aware healthcare system, We have proposed two modes of the system: training mode and online mode.
+The training mode is used to identify activities from data automatically into a number of clusters.
+Each cluster represents a meaningful activity.
+Residents need to apply training mode before the system proceeds to monitor their daily activities.
+Notice that the model for the training mode will provide an interface to label the activity associated with each cluster.
+After residents label all clusters, the online model will be established through these labeled data.